inaos/iron-array/PERFORMANCE.md

 ### Plain Buffers

 * The performance should be same as when using MKL with C directly.
-* The scaling on the same node should also be in-line with what is achievable with MKL and pure native code.
+* The multi-core scaling should also be in-line with what is achievable with MKL and pure native code.

 ### Chunked containers (without compression)